 - The reports required pursuant to Health and Safety Code 25211.2(c)

-An appliance that is found already processed in a way that could result in the release, or prevent the removal, of MRSH may be delivered to a scrap recycling facility by a person other than a CAR provided the receiving facility is a CAR and the person delivering the appliance completes DTSC Form 1459.
-The scrap recycling facility/CAR must determine what Materials that Require Special Handling (MRSH) have already been removed or are obstructed from removal and must remove any other MRSH prior to further processing of the appliance.
-A CAR that accepts “orphaned” appliances must also submit a monthly report to DTSC, which contains the following information (Health and Safety Code Section 25211.2(d)):
+An appliance that is found already processed in a way that could result in the release, or prevent the removal, of MRSH may be delivered to a scrap recycling facility by a person other than a CAR provided the receiving facility is a CAR and the person delivering the appliance completes DTSC 1459 form Certified Appliance Orphan Waste Form.
+The scrap recycling facility/CAR must determine what MRSH have already been removed or are obstructed from removal and must remove any other MRSH prior to further processing of the appliance.
+A CAR that accepts “orphaned” appliances must also submit the monthly report titled Orphan Appliance Monthly Report, DTSC 1468 form to DTSC, which contains the following information (Health & Saf.
+Code sec.
+25211.2(d)):

 - The name and address of the person who transported, delivered or sold each appliance to the scrap recycling facility

 - The total number of orphan appliances received.